By: CS2103AUG2017 T16-B2 Since: Sep 2017 Licence: MIT

 Format: tab TABNUMBER

 Valid numbers are determined by number of tabs available.
 In this case, only 1 and 2 are valid, which displays line or bar respectively.
+Typing the same index on the selected graph would just do nothing. |

 Example:

-• tab 2
+tab 2

 Remains at tab 2 if tab 2 is selected else switches to tab 2.